tjr214/obsidian-ai-helper/README.md

 -   Helps you interact with your vault and its files using AI
 -   Provides smart assistance for various tasks in your Obsidian workflow
--   Uses modern React-based UI components for a beautiful experience
+-   Uses modern React-based UI components (in Strict mode) for a beautiful experience
 -   Features a dedicated sidebar view for quick access to AI helper functions

 ### Sidebar View